 But good fortune, many have said, is really the intersection of opportunity and readiness.
-This is where Edmonton finds itself today in discussions about a new sports/entertainment facility.
+This is where Edmonton finds itself today in discussions about a new sports/entertainment complex.

-As it grows to take its place as one of Canada's major cities, Edmonton must build on its strengths, including its proven record as a top-tier destination for entertainment and events.
-Rexall Place, one of Edmonton's best-known community assets and venue to a range of cultural and sporting events, requires modernization or replacement.
+As it grows to take its place as one of Canada's major cities, Edmonton must build on its strengths, Rexall Place, one of Edmonton's best-known community assets and venue to a range of cultural and sporting events, requires modernization or replacement.
 This convergence of need and opportunity has the potential to translate into a unique development project.

-The right development, in the right place, will not only draw millions of visits to the city annually from far and wide; it will revitalize our downtown.
+The right development, in the right place, will not only draw millions of visits to the city annually from far and wide - it will revitalize our downtown.

-A new sports/entertainment facility can capture and focus the city's projected growth, revitalize our downtown core and generate tax revenue through new housing, retail and office space, hotels, restaurants and additional facilities.
+A new sports/entertainment complex can capture and focus the city's projected growth, re-vitalize our downtown core and generate tax revenue through new housing, retail and office space, hotels, restaurants and additional facilities.